woodnsec/IoT-Forensics/milestone-2.md

 * **Evidence Identification:** Due to the variety of IoT devices and storage processes, identifying the data needed during an investigation can be challenging.
 Lack of forensic documentation and tools to collect the data once it has been identified can also be a nightmare for investigators.

-* **Project Objectives:** Our project objectives have changed based upon our research.
-We discovered that many of the existing frameworks for forensics and IoT forensics are very similar to one another.
-They focus on a few core principles and differences from traditional forensics to IoT forensics.
-As a result we've decided to focus more on the practical application of IoT forensics with hands on experiments, and shift away from developing our own framework.

 #### This is the outcome we derived from researching IoT data acquisition techniques
 * **Data Acquisition Plan:** We have identified four data acquisition techniques we would like to attempt on our own devices.
-These include using FTK to attempt data extraction, hardware-based data extraction, Bluetooth-based data extraction, and acquiring cache data from a mobile device.
+These include using FTK to attempt data extraction, hardware-based data extraction, Bluetooth-based data extraction, and acquiring application data from a mobile device.

 ## Hinderances
 #### We identified the following hindrances relating to the project and conducted research
 * **Acquiring Data over many different devices:** Data acquisition for a multitude of IoT devices could require expertise across different digital forensic branches.
 IoT devices can work off of a set of technologies including wired and wireless communications, remote and local storage, sensors, location tracking, etc. Extracting evidence from various technologies could require expertise in fields such as computer, mobile, and embedded forensics for local storage, network forensics for data over a communication medium, and cloud forensics for remote storage.
-(Reference from Internet of Things Forensics: The Need, Process Models, and Open Issues).

 * **Chain of Custody:** When acquiring data from IoT devices, it is important for a forensic perspective to pinpoint where exactly the data came from.
 From conventional computer and digital forensic practices, it is impractical to use the established search and seizure procedures when finding evidence stored in cloud datacenters.
-It can therefore be seen as impossible to maintain a chain of custody relating to how, when, and where evidence was acquired. (referenced from IoT forensics: Challenges for the IoA era.)
+It can therefore be seen as more difficult and complex to maintain a chain of custody relating to how, when, and where evidence was acquired.

 * **Data Acquisition Tools:** When attempting to acquire data from IoT devices there is a lack of IoT tools in comparison to traditional digital forensics.
-IoT devices interact with multiple nodes when transferring and storing data which makes make the acquisition process very complex.  (referenced from IoT Forensic: Bridging the Challenges in Digital Forensic and the Internet of Things).
+IoT devices interact with multiple nodes when transferring and storing data which makes make the acquisition process very complex.

 * **Jurisdiction:** Many IoT devices interact with and store data in the cloud.
 This means data of interest many not necessarily reside in the same state as the device of interest or even the same country.
 Attempting to get access to the data stored on data centers outside the country may lead to jurisdiction issues and complicate the data acquisition process.